Last updated on .

 Hadım Hasan Pasha Madrasa

 Across the street is the Hadım Hasan Pasha Madrasa (Hadım Hasan Paşa Medresesi).
 It was built in 1596 by Grand Vizier Hadım Hasan Pasha (d.
 1598) and also contained a fountain and shops.
-A tomb belonging to Hadım Hasan Pasha has not survived.
+The tomb belonging to Hadım Hasan Pasha has not survived.
 This is one of the rare examples of a madrasa without a courtyard.
 The architect was Davud Ağa (c.
 1540-1599).

 Iranian Consulate